Liu Cixin: Adaptations

+Chinese video platform Tencent Video released a series based on The Three-Body Problem in January 2023.

 A cinematic adaptation of The Three-Body Problem has been filmed, but its release has been indefinitely postponed.
 In March 2018, Amazon was rumored to be negotiating for the rights to the project.
 However, YooZoo Pictures released a statement in response stating that it was the "sole owner of the rights for film and TV series adaptations."
 Although it "was originally scheduled to be released in 2017," the project "was postponed indefinitely due to the company's internal shuffling and the rumored 'bad quality' of the film's first cut."
 In June 2019, it was reported that work had begun on an animated adaptation, and in 2020, October Media announced another adaptation in the works.

-The cinematic adaptation of his short story The Wandering Earth was released in China on February 5, 2019, which became the second highest-grossing film in the Chinese box office within 2 weeks.
+The cinematic adaptation of his short story The Wandering Earth was released in China on 5 February 2019, which became the second highest-grossing film in the Chinese box office within 2 weeks.